 Experienced.
 Dependable.
 Supportive.

-Christopher is the principal at Messenger & Messenger and was admitted as a solicitor in the Supreme Court of NSW in 1975.
-Having practiced for 41 years, Christopher has a wealth of knowledge of all general practice areas, in particular conveyancing, wills, estates and succession law, and workers compensation.
+Christopher was admitted as a solicitor in the Supreme Court of NSW in 1975.
+Having practiced for over 40 years, Christopher has a wealth of knowledge of all general practice areas, in particular conveyancing, wills, estates and succession law, and workers compensation.

 Christopher is an accredited Mediator with the NSW Law Society, Australian Mediation Association, and Workers Compensation Commission and regularly travels around the Central West and to Sydney.
 Christopher has conducted over 500 mediations as a Mediator.
 He is also a farm debt Mediator with the NSW Rural Assistance Authority.